Skip to main content

 Behavioral scoring: a structural bias

 Traditional marketing scoring assigns points to prospects based on their interactions with your content: pages visited, emails opened, whitepapers downloaded, webinars attended.
-This model suffers from a fundamental bias: it only measures engagement with YOUR brand, not the prospect’s actual need.
+The structural problem is that it only measures engagement with your brand, not the prospect’s actual situation.

-An intern who downloads your whitepaper out of academic curiosity scores higher than a CEO who just raised $10 million but has never visited your site.
-The first will never buy.
-The second has an immediate need and a budget.
+An intern downloading your whitepaper for a class assignment scores higher than a CEO who just raised $10 million but hasn’t visited your site once.
+The intern won’t buy.
+The CEO has an immediate need and a budget to spend.

 Firmographic scoring: a frozen snapshot

 Firmographic scoring assigns points based on company characteristics: size, industry, revenue, location.
-This model is better than behavioral scoring for qualifying prospects, but it is static.
-It tells you WHO to target, not WHEN.
+It’s a better starting point than behavioral scoring for qualification, but it’s static.
+It tells you who to target, not when.

-A 200-employee company in the right industry has the same firmographic score in January as in June, whether it is growing or struggling, hiring or downsizing.
+A 200-person company in the right industry carries the same firmographic score in January as in June, whether it’s growing fast or quietly shedding headcount.

 The Balance model: scoring by signal and recency